 Groeschel is nearly 80 years old.
-A few years ago, he was almost killed in an accident that left him disabled; it has definitely taken a toll on him.
-When asked by the media, Bill Donohue said, "I have known him for two decades.
+A few years back, he was

+almost killed in an auto accident that left him disabled; it has definitely taken a toll on him.
+I have known him for two decades, and recently spent an afternoon with him.
 I've read his books, listened to his tapes-on sexual abuse-and have come to know a great priest.
-To condemn him for one part of one interview is wholly unjust."
+To condemn him for one part of one interview is wholly unjust.